syncfusion-content/wpf-docs/wpf/TabNavigation/Animation.md

 # Animation

-Transition Effect property is used to set the animation effect for the tabnavigation control.
+Transition Effect property is used to set the animation effect for the tab navigation control.
 The Transition effect is an enum that contains five values namely:

 * Slide – The item/page navigates with slide effect.